Ricninja89/digitalezen-antispam-shield-for-cf7/readme.txt

 == External services ==

-This plugin connects to a DigitaleZen Google Apps Script to download an updated spam blacklist.
-The request is performed once per day and does not send any personal data from your site.
-The service is provided by DigitaleZen — [terms of use](https://digitalezen.it/terms/) | [privacy policy](https://digitalezen.it/privacy-policy/).
+This plugin periodically downloads an updated anti-spam blacklist from a service operated by DigitaleZen and hosted on Google Apps Script (domain: script.google.com).

+• Purpose: fetch a JSON list of abusive/disposable emails and domains used by the plugin’s firewall checks.
+• When data is sent: once per day via WP-Cron (and when an admin triggers a manual update).
+• What data is sent: no form submissions and no user personal data are sent.
+The request is server-to-server (HTTP GET) and only standard headers (e.g., User-Agent) are included.
+• Storage: the downloaded JSON is stored locally within your WordPress site (e.g. under wp-content/uploads in a plugin-specific folder).
+• Opt-out: you can disable the external fetch and rely on built-in defaults via plugin filters/constants.

+Provider policies (service owner): DigitaleZen — https://digitalezen.it/terms/ • https://digitalezen.it/privacy-policy/
+Hosting platform policies (infrastructure): Google — https://policies.google.com/terms • https://policies.google.com/privacy

 == Changelog ==